nachi2609/OCRAssignement/README.md

 # OCRAssignement
 OpenOCRcorrect(With Text-Bold/Unbold feature)

+#Open source project starter code

+OpenOCR model for sanskrit digitization

 Text Bold/Unbold feature is been implemented.

-Please use "Data/.../Sanskrit-1/" Folder from your computer,I couldn't include it due to github size restictions.
-Please follow the instructions given in the instructions file:
+Please follow the instructions given in the instructions file